thanh-nm/neaterboardjs/README.md

 # neaderboardjs

-Leaderboards that besides the all-time leaderboard support also periodic leaderboards: daily, weekly, monthly options backed by [Redis](http://redis.io) in NodeJS.
+A NodeJS leaderboard module that besides the all-time leaderboard supports also periodic leaderboards: daily, weekly, monthly options backed by [Redis](http://redis.io).

 ## Installation